amanojas/FirstWebsite/content/courses/example/example1.md

 This gets more interesting when we are faced with a trade-off of efficiency and equality.
 Efficiency is defined as the property of society getting most it can from its scarce resources, whereas equality can be defined as the property of distributing economic prosperity uniformly among the members of the society.
 This is also a moral dilemma for us as a society.
 Imagine an economic pie, one example of an efficient outcome for a society would be that Mr. Bezos has the whole pie and we are left with nothing.
 But one would hardly ever think that is a great way to distribute the economic pie.
 (Nothing against Mr.Bezos, I do get my deliveries on time).
 On the other hand, if a governmental policy aimed at redistributing gains of the pie stops it from growing in the first place,, then we would never have a bigger pie.
 Our aim should be to have a pie as big as we could get while making sure that everyone is getting their fair share (That means ensuring the incentive structure in the economy).
 The efficiency-equality trade-off has been discussed for a long time in the field.
 Economists do disagree on that.

-Here is the clip from a popular sitcom "Seinfeld" which helps explain this concept.
-[TINSTAAFL](https://www.youtube.com/watch?v=ie1XGTYueHw)
+[Here](https://www.youtube.com/watch?v=ie1XGTYueHw) is a clip from a popular sitcom "Seinfeld" which helps explain this concept.

 A clip from "The Big Bang theory" [Trade-offs and Comic Books](http://www.bazinganomics.com/bazinganomics//tradeoffs-and-comic-books)